-Harold, I know you have both the Upper Body and Lower Body of Muscle Imbalances Revealed.
+Harold, I know you have both the Upper Body and Lower Body Muscle Imbalances Revealed.

 I would take the time to work on the scapular stabilizers.
-You can do this in a plank position – Dr. Jeff Cubos talks about above or you can do this in an open chain fashion with exercises targeting the middle fibers of trapezius, lower fibers of trapezius and serratus anterior as I go through in the Scapular Stabilization Exercise Program.
+You can do this in a plank position – Dr. Jeff Cubos talks about above or you can do this in an open chain fashion with exercises targeting the middle fibers of the trapezius, lower fibers of the trapezius, and serratus anterior as I go through in the Scapular Stabilization Exercise Program.

 I would also check out Tony Gentilcore’s Component #1 – Corrective Exercise Strategies for Athletes (and Meatheads, too) with Tony Gentilcore that is in MIRU.
 He goes through some great exercises that you can do to help with upper body strength exercises.

 Sergio, I want to help you out but there is not enough information to go on.
 My advice would be to get it looked at.
 Get an accurate diagnosis, clearance to start an exercise program, and written guidelines on what you can and can’t do.
 Then we can go from there.
 Rehab your shoulder or you will get injured again.

 I am so glad to help fitness professionals and people with injuries.
 Very motivating to get comments like this: